System will change when MLAs trust govt schools with their children: Punjab Education Minister Bains

 Good infrastructure, high academic confidence and social trust are the key elements that can prompt all parents, including politicians, to choose government schools for their children, Punjab Education Minister Harjot Singh Bains told The Indian Express.
-Edited excerpts from an interview:
+Edited excerpts from the full interview:

 Punjab’s school education system had suffered from decades of neglect.
 Of nearly 19,000 government schools, more than 8,000 did not have boundary walls, more than 3,200 did not have washrooms or were in such condition that could not be used.
 More than 4 lakh students used to sit on the ground due to lack of desks.
 When we came to office, we were very clear that if Punjab has to change, government schools have to be changed first.
 That is why we made education the central priority of governance, not a sideshow.